Novicell/frontend-packages/packages/linting/eslint-config-nuxt/README.md

 ![npm](https://img.shields.io/npm/v/@novicell/eslint-config-nuxt)

-This is an ESLint config for all Nuxt.js projects.
+This is an ESLint config for Nuxt 2 and 3 projects with TypeScript.

 ## How to install
 1.